d-ries/linux-essentials/05_filecontents/100_solutions.md

 # Assignment on file contents

 ## Task 1
-Find out why ‘less’ is better practice to do than ‘more’
+Find out why you should use ‘less’ instead of ‘more’

 ```
 Less is a pager where you are able to scroll upwards